s-a-faruque/devmlops-hugo/content/posts/how-to-create-a-blog-with-hugo/index.md

 draft = false
 title = 'How to Create a Blog with Hugo: A Step-by-Step Guide'
 +++
-# How to Create a Blog with Hugo: A Step-by-Step Guide

 ## Introduction
 Hugo is a fast and flexible static site generator written in Go, perfect for creating blogs and websites.
 This guide will walk you through setting up a blog with Hugo, step by step.